 For existing buildings, the owners and operators are encouraged to reduce the adverse impacts of their buildings on the environment and occupant health over the building’s life cycle.

 As part of the public sector’s commitment to take the lead in environmental sustainability, all major new and existing public sector buildings are designed to the highest Green Mark standard (i.e. Platinum).
+Since the launch of BCA’s Green Mark scheme in 2005, we have greened more than 40% of our buildings by gross floor area (GFA).

 As of January 2018, about 3,200 building projects in Singapore have met the BCA Green Mark standards.
 These cover more than 94 million sqm, which is around one-third of the total gross floor area of Singapore’s building stock.
-The BCA Green Mark Buildings Directory can be viewed here.

 Find out more about the scheme here.